-- previous education, training and experience as long as supervisees are supervised by a license psychologist; - 10.
-Review and approve supervisee's progress notes and assessment reports; - 11.
-Personally observe a videotaped (includes audio), or live client session at least once during each period of supervision; - 12.
-Listening to other audio taped session on a regular basis is encouraged; - 13.
-Ensure the supervisee has knowledge of relevant theory, scientific literature and cultural or contextual factors related to the area of supervised practice; - 14.
-Be available to the supervisee in person or electronically 100% of the time when the supervisee are rendering professional services, or arrange the availability of a qualified supervisor; - 15.
-Maintain professional boundaries by managing multiple relationships and not enter into sexual relationships, or other relationships with their supervisees that would interfere with the supervisors' objectivity and ability to provide effective supervision; - 16.
-Not supervise any current or former client/patient or any immediate family member of a current or former client/patient; - 17.
-Assist the supervisee in working with professionals in other disciplines as indicated by the needs of each client/patient and periodically observe these cooperative encounters; and - 18.
+- supervision; - 16.
+Not supervise any current or former client or any immediate family member of a current or former client; - 17.
+Assist the supervisee in working with professionals in other disciplines as indicated by the needs of each client and periodically observe these cooperative encounters; and - 18.
 Generate and maintain records regarding dates of scheduled supervision as well as an accurate summary of the supervision and the supervisee's competence.
-These records must be maintained until the supervisee obtains a license or for at least 7 years after the supervision terminates, whichever is greater.
-If the records are requested by a regulatory body, the supervising psychologist shall provide them.
+The supervisor is responsible for keeping supervisee records indefinitely or until the supervision records are deposited in the ASPPB Credentials Bank.
+If the records are requested by a regulatory authority, the supervising psychologist shall provide them.
 Other uses and confidentiality of supervisee records shall be delineated in the supervision contract.